frederik-jatzkowski/errors/docs/tour/10-advanced.md

 BenchmarkJoin_Deep50-12    	14128707	        82.86 ns/op
 ```

-Similar behaviour is observable for the other public functions of this package.
+Similar behavior is observable for the other public functions of this package.

 ## Conclusion